FlippieCoetser/Shiny.ToDo/README.md

 )
 ```

 From a layout perspective, you can see we have a `dashboardPage` which contains `header`, `sidebar` and `body` widgets.
-For simplicity the `header` and `sidebar` elements are disabled.
+For simplicity, the `header` and `sidebar` elements are disabled.
 The `body` element contains a custom shiny widget: `Todo.View`.
-Using custom shiny widgets allows us to build modular UI components which increase reusability and scalability.
+Using custom shiny widgets allows us to build modular UI components, which increase reusability and scalability.

 <details>
   <summary>Custom Shiny UI Widget</summary>